adiladawi/data-visualization-patterns/display-patterns/Continuous Quantities/A23-Stacked_Area_ChartR.md

 > Graphics - default package on R

-For this example in graphics it will be used other dependence called plot\_area. this dependence is hosted in this link:
+For this example in graphics it will be used other dependence called plot\_area.R this dependence is hosted in this link:
 \[<https://gist.github.com/fawda123/6589541/raw/8de8b1f26c7904ad5b32d56ce0902e1d93b89420/plot_area.r>\]

 > Ggplot2